Construction of Brauer-Severi Varieties: Singular equations

 \section{Singular equations}

-As we have already seen, the equations for a smooth model of Brauer-Severi varieties are quite impractical since they have many variables and terms.
+As we have already seen, equations for smooth models of Brauer-Severi varieties are quite impractical since they have many variables and terms.
 However, if we work with singular models we can show "nicer" models, meaning, having less variables and shorter equations.